-The Transparency Foundation is launching its Emerging Leaders Initiative to target high school and college campuses to identify, train, and empower the next generation of community leaders.
-Inaugural programs will start in San Diego County, California – and if successful will expand to other regions from there.
+The Transparency Foundation's Emerging Leaders Inaugural programs will start in San Diego County, California – and if successful will expand to other regions from there.

 “High school and college campuses can be pretty divisive environments these days for our youth with only one side of political viewpoints presented,” noted Carl DeMaio, Chairman of the Transparency Foundation.
 “Through the Emerging Leaders Initiative we want to make sure that potential young leaders have a program that can educate, inspire, and mentor them,” said DeMaio.